linkerd/website/linkerd.io/content/2.16/tasks/graceful-shutdown.md

 For security reasons, the proxy's `/shutdown` endpoint is disabled by default.
-In order to be able to manually shutdown the proxy, you must enable this endpoint by installing Linkerd with the `--set enableShutdownEndpoint=true` flag.
+In order to be able to manually shutdown the proxy, you must enable this endpoint by installing Linkerd with the `--set proxy.enableShutdownEndpoint=true` flag.